magma/magma/docs/readmes/howtos/README_package.md

 # Packaging
 TL;DR
 -----
-1. Running `fab test package:git` on the host creates the package inside the gateway VM
+1. Run `fab test package` on the host to create packages inside the gateway VM.
 2. Commit changes to build-magma.sh and magma.lockfile.ubuntu.